-Applicants should submit a current curriculum vitae and the names of at least five references with full contact information.
-Electronic submissions (PDF files) to ECEChairSearch@clemson.edu are preferred, but applications and nominations can also be mailed to ECE Chair Search, 105 Riggs Hall, Clemson University, Clemson, SC 29634-0915, USA.
-Application materials must be received by September 15, 2014 to receive full consideration, although the search will remain open until the position is filled.
+Applicants must have an earned doctorate in electrical engineering, computer engineering, or a closely related field.
+Applicants should submit a current curriculum vitae and a minimum of five references with full contact information.
+Electronic submissions (PDF files) to email@example.com are preferred, but applications and nominations can also be mailed to ECE Faculty Search, 105 Riggs Hall, Clemson University, Clemson, SC 29634, USA.
+Application material must be received by March 1, 2015 to receive guaranteed consideration, though the search will remain open until the position is filled.

 Clemson University is an AA/EEO employer and does not discriminate against any person or group on the basis of age, color, disability, gender, pregnancy, national origin, race, religion, sexual orientation, veteran status or genetic information.
 Clemson University is building a culturally diverse faculty committed to working in a multicultural environment and encourages applications from minorities and women.